×

 6. Colcannon, Ireland

-In Ireland, colcannon, a mixture of mashed potatoes and cabbage or kale, was a filling, inexpensive food source.
-It became particularly important during the Great Famine as a means to stretch limited food supplies.
+Over in Ireland, Colcannon is a mixture of mashed potatoes and cabbage or kale.
+While it might sound a bit plain, it was a filling and inexpensive source of food you couldn't say no to.
+It was particularly important during the Great Famine when stretching limited food supplies was an utmost necessity.

 1024px-colcannon5532418361.jpgVegaTeam on Wikimedia Commons